18 Dec

 - The allowable threshold has covered all the costs incurred, including the provision of food, drinks, overnight accommodation (if applicable), and transportation

-It is notable that exceeding the allowable limit with just £1 will be considered by HMRC; the costs incurred on the events will be a taxable expense.
+It is notable that exceeding the allowable limit by just ยฃ1 will be considered by HMRC; the costs incurred on the events will be a taxable expense.
 Moreover, you will also no longer be able to reclaim input VAT incurred on the costs.
-Even though the legislation did not mention the compulsion of in-person attendance; HMRC continuously insisted that virtual parties did not meet the requirements to be exempted as an allowable expense.
-However, just recently, HMRC announced that the virtual parties, if within the cost limit, do meet the exemption.
+Even though the legislation did not mention the compulsion of in-person attendance, HMRC continuously insisted that virtual parties did not meet the requirements to be exempted as an allowable expense.
+However, just recently, HMRC announced that the virtual parties, if within the cost limit, do meet the exemption.ย

 In light of this, many businesses are looking for an alternative way to reward their staff members and reduce the tax bill.
 It can be like virtual Christmas parties, DIY food baskets, or gift vouchers to their staff.